Skip to content

 5 min read · Design

-Red exterior is hard to do well — most reds read as too bold or wrong-period for residential.
-Countrylane Red is Hardie's most-successful red, reading as period barn-style or accent rather than aggressive primary.
-Here's how to use it.
+Red exterior is hard to do well; most reds read too bold or wrong-period for residential.
+Countrylane Red is James Hardie's most successful red, landing as a considered barn-style or accent tone rather than an aggressive primary.
+On the right architecture it brings warmth and character; on the wrong one it reads agricultural.
+This guide covers where it fits across California homes, how to pair it, how it ages under the sun, and when to keep it to an accent.

 What Countrylane Red actually looks like